aridityteam/.github/profile/README.md

 The Aridity Team is a group/team (hence the name) consisting of people from around of the world (mostly in Europe, and Asia) that likes to develop softwares for fun.

 ## How to join us?
 Wanna join?
 Don't worry, you don't need to be a software developer/engineer to be in the gang.
-You can provide The Aridity Team sounds, graphics, voice, design shit or whatever and more!
+You can provide The Aridity Team sounds, graphics, voice, design stuff or whatever and more!

 ## Can we partner?
 Short answer is No. Because of the events that happened back then, The Aridity Team currently doesn't accept partnerships/sponsorships from third-party organizations unless it's very trusted.